 Anything less than a successful audit and an industrial painting company is liable to have their certifications revoked.
 And while there may be some instances of companies losing their credentials, restructuring and then reapplying for them, in general companies with longstanding claims to SSPC certifications have gotten that way by knowing a thing or two about industrial painting best practices and how to execute a safe, quality job.

-Finally, the SSPC and the certification program that it oversees allo ws especially diligent painting contractors to go above and beyond the usually annual audit conducted by the organization itself.
+Finally, the SSPC and the certification program that it oversees allows especially diligent painting contractors to go above and beyond the usual annual audit conducted by the organization itself.
 Contractors can voluntarily submit to additional audits to ensure that they’re not just passing, but mastering the material covered by the audit.
 This helps to guard against simply working towards a piece of paper, guaranteeing instead that a contractor is both qualified AND competent to perform the work it bids for.

 Why it matters for asset owners

 So, why should asset owners care?
 Why should they put forward the effort to seek out contractors with SSPC certifications when evaluating bids for work?
 SSPC certifications are essentially a method of ensuring that the pool of contractors under consideration for a given job are able to display some outward signs of their experience and qualification.
 It allows for competition to take place on the basis of expected quality, rather than on bidding price alone.